cibgraphics/Vanilla5/README.md

 ## LESS or SCSS Variables

 Vanilla5 is already set up with some cool variables.
-You can find these in the css -> less -> variables.less or css -> scss -> variables.scss
+You can find these in the css -> less -> includes -> variables.less or css -> scss -> includes -> variables.scss

 Make sure you edit these instead of taking out their references.
 They can be really useful.
 ___